Roland Dumas: Convictions

 Accused in the Elf affair, he resigned from the Presidency of the Constitutional Council in January 1999.

 Dumas' conviction for criticising a public prosecutor in his book was found unlawful by the European Court of Human Rights in 2010, by five votes to two.

 In May 2007, Dumas received a 12-month jail sentence (suspended) for funds he mis-appropriated acting as executor of the will of the widow of Alberto Giacometti.

 Controversial comments on Valls

-In February 2015, Dumas suggested Prime Minister Manuel Valls was probably acting under Jewish "influence."
-During an interview on BFM-TV, Dumas stated that the prime minister "has personal alliances that mean he has prejudices...Everyone knows he is married to someone really good but who has an influence on him," an apparent reference to Valls' wife, Anne Gravoin, who is Jewish.
+In February 2015, Dumas suggested Prime Minister Manuel Valls was probably acting under Jewish "influence".
+During an interview on BFM-TV, Dumas stated that the prime minister "has personal alliances that mean he has prejudices...
+Everyone knows he is married to someone really good but who has an influence on him," an apparent reference to Valls' wife, Anne Gravoin, who is Jewish.
 When directly asked by a reporter if Valls "[was] under a Jewish influence?"
 Dumas responded, "Probably, I would think so."
-The French Socialist party subsequently released a statement declaring that Dumas' claims were "unworthy of a Socialist decorated by the Republic".
-Valls declined to comment on Dumas's claims, except to say that Dumas was "a man with a known past and his remarks which have done no credit to the Republic for a long time."
+The Socialist Party subsequently released a statement declaring that Dumas's claims were "unworthy of a Socialist decorated by the Republic".
+Valls declined to comment on Dumas's claims, except to say that Dumas was "a man with a known past and his remarks which have done no credit to the Republic for a long time".

-Personal life
+Personal life and death

-Dumas turned 100 in August 2022.